Indignation and the Evolution of Cooperation Norms

 Abstract

-This study examines the role of anger and indignation in upholding cooperation in society.
+Sociologists and psychologists have long argued that emotions are essential to sustain social norms.
+This study examines the role of indignation in upholding cooperation norms within society.
 I model indignation in a population psychological game and characterize the stochastically stable equilibrium in a noisy best-reply dynamic.
-Two results are obtained.
-First, indignation can sustain cooperation in the long run, irrespective of whether interactions are global or occur within a fixed local interaction structure.
-Second, mobility between communities promotes the emergence, growth, and persistence of cooperative communities.
-This leads to positive correlations among mobility, community size, cooperation, and the punishment of defectors.
-This study is among the first to apply stochastic stability to address the issue of multiple equilibria in psychological games.
+The analysis yields two findings.
+First, indignation sustains cooperation in the long run, irrespective of whether interactions are global or occur within a fixed local interaction structure.
+Second, mobility between communities fosters the emergence, expansion, and persistence of cooperative communities, leading to positive correlations among mobility, community size, cooperation, and the punishment of defectors.
+This study demonstrates the application of stochastic stability analysis to address multiple equilibria in psychological games.

 Keywords: Social norms, cooperation, costly punishment, stochastic dynamics, stochastic stability, psychological game